XimeraProject/ximeraExamples/README.md

 - masterTestFolder
     - (DTXFileName)Test.tex files (e.g. problemTest.tex)
 - testFiles
-    - (command/Env)Base.tex files (e.g. problemBase.tex)
+    - (Command/Env) folder; a folder for each testable command/enviroment/etc. (e.g. ''problem'' folder)
+        - base.tex file (basic usage implementation/info)
-    - (command/Env)(Additional Testing Feature).tex (e.g. problemNesting.tex or problemNumbering.tex)
+        - (Additional Testing Feature).tex (e.g. nesting.tex or numbering.tex in the problem folder)
 - testGroups
     - (Group By Type) folder. (e.g. ''environments'' or ''authorTools'' folders)
-        - Each folder contains a group of test xourses relevant to that grouping.
+        - Each folder contains a test xourse that loads the activities from all relevant folders in the testFiles folder.
 - untestedDTX
     - depreciated folder
         - (dtxFileName)Test.tex files for dtx files that contain only content that